Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13172: ex, moved + symmetrized loaf
 - 131AA: after A9, reversed
 - 13201: just assembled somehow
+- 13202: same but door bolt is home-made
 - 13215: after 14
 - 13219: after 2A, in harmony with it
 - 134FF: after FE + random jug W22?